martinagvilas/pandas-web/source/community/governance.md

-Traditionally, Project leadership was provided by a BDFL (Wes McKinney) and subset of Contributors, called the Core Team, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
+Traditionally, Project leadership was provided by a BDFL (Wes McKinney) and subset of Contributors, called the Core Team, whose active and consistent contributions have been recognized by their receiving "commit rights" to the Project GitHub repositories.
 In general all Project decisions are made through consensus among the Core Team with input from the Community.
 The BDFL can, but rarely chooses to, override the Core Team and make a final decision on a